-The hot hand in basketball
+The original hot hand study

 In 1985, three researchers published a study showing that the hot hand in basketball was a cognitive illusion.

 Using data on the Philadelphia 76ers, the Boston Celtics, and men's and women's teams at Cornell University, Thomas Gilovich, Robert Vallone and Amos Tversky found no statistical evidence that a player was more likely to score after a string of successful shots than at any other time.